TristHas/GOZ/download/README.md

 training features: https://drive.google.com/open?id=1_XFAswLqvcH2FkO_aa3CDpiRTcUXM1gm
 test features: https://drive.google.com/open?id=1Ru3nd9ZsHF_TzPorLackI83dWfe98u4s

 To evaluate the baseline linear and gcn models using the jupyter notebooks in the benchmark folder, make sure you download these files to the data/visuals/features/ folder or edit the corresponding pathes in the  data/visuals/features/helpers.py file.

+The datasets are h5py.File objects contain two subgroups images and idx:
+- The images group contains one HDF5 dataset per class with size (N samples, 2048) and type float32 containing the extracted visual features.
+- The images group contains one HDF5 dataset per class with size (N samples,) and type int8 containing the id of the original imageof each extracted features.

+For example:

+'''
+- images
+-- <HDF5 dataset 'n00141669': shape (100, 2048), type "<f4">
+...
+-- <HDF5 dataset 'n00440747': shape (100, 2048), type "<f4">

+- idx
+-- <HDF5 dataset "n00141669": shape (100,), type "<i8">
+...
+-- <HDF5 dataset "n00440747": shape (100,), type "<i8">
+'''

 # Download Images